MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/multiplayer/session-browse.md

 A player can also create a new game session, and use session browse to recruit additional players instead of relying on matchmaking.

-Session browse differs from traditional matchmaking scenarios in that the player selfselects which game session they want to join, while in matchmaking, the player typically clicks a "find a game" button that attempts to automatically place the player in an appropriate game session.
+Session browse differs from traditional matchmaking scenarios in that the player self-selects which game session they want to join, while in matchmaking, the player typically clicks a "find a game" button that attempts to automatically place the player in an appropriate game session.
+While session browse is a manual and slower process that may not always select the objectively best game, it provides more control to the player and can be perceived as the subjectively better game pick.

 It is common to include both session browse and matchmaking scenarios in games.
 Typically matchmaking is used for commonly played game modes, while session browse is used for custom games.